Computer model reveals free NFL picks, best bets for Week 8 late afternoon games

-2025 Week 8 NFL free picks, betting odds, best bets: Model backs Broncos, Colts-Titans Over on Sunday, Oct.
+2025 Week 8 NFL free picks, betting odds, best bets: Model backs Broncos, Titans-Colts Over on Sunday, Oct.
 26

 SportsLine's model reveals its Week 8 NFL picks and best bets for the 4 p.m.
 ET slate on Sunday, Oct.
 26